cmu-sei/juneberry/README.md

 * Details about building your own models and experiments

 As an alternative to this README, there are some vignettes located in the `juneberry/documentation/vignettes` directory which offer more structured walkthroughs of some common Juneberry operations.
+A good start is (Replicating a Classic Machine Learning Result with Juneberry)[./juneberry/documentation/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md].

 # TL;DR